LoayYengin/LoayYengin/README.md

 NOTE: No experience with Markdown, GitHub, or the command line is assumed.

 # Instructions
-The practical steps for hosting a resume will be described first followed by how they relate to a concept in Etter's book.
+Begin by following the steps to hosting a resume.
+Next, learn about how they relate to the principles of techncial writing in Etter's book.
+In the end you should have a working website with your resume on it and more knowledgeable
+about modern technical writing.

 ## Hosting a Resume